Table of Contents

 [1] 10 15 15 20 25 25 30 45

-#attempt to get first element of function
+# Attempting to retrieve the first element of the function (invalid operation)

 cool_function[1]